felwal/avganar/presentation/description.md

 # Description

+NOTE – If you keep getting "No Data", please try updating to the latest version of the app.
+The APIs have recently been updated, with migration deadlines 2024-03-14 and 2023-03-31.

 Avgånär is a public transport widget for viewing nearby stops and departures within Stockholms Lokaltrafik (SL) in Sweden.

 For coverage of the whole of Sweden, see Avgånär: Sweden departures.